remla25-team18/operation/VM/README.md

 ansible-playbook -u vagrant -i 192.168.56.100, provisioning/finalization.yml
 ```

+7. To access the kubernetes dashboard, follow the instructions below:

+    a.
+Open the browser and navigate to `https://192.168.56.90/`

+    b.
+You will be asked to ender a bearer token.
+First you will need to access the control node using ssh.

+    ```bash
+    vagant ssh ctrl
+    ```

+    c.
+Then you can generate the token by running the following command in the terminal:

+    ```bash
+    kubectl -n kubernetes-dashboard create token admin-user
+    ```

+    d.
+Copy the token and paste it into the browser.

+    e.
+You should be able to see the dashboard.

-7. When you finish working, you can permanently delete the VMs using:
+8. When you finish working, you can permanently delete the VMs using:
 ```bash
 vagrant destroy -f
 ```